What Is Dragon Boating All About?

 What is the season schedule for Dragon Boat?

-Dragon Boat season is March to October.
+Dragon Boat season is typically February to December, though in Florida we can paddle all year.
 Throughout these months we will attend various Dragon Boat Festivals (see schedule page).
-We hold Winter training from November to February.
-Luckily, we are located in Florida, so we get to practice on the water year round.
-However, we do more land-based training during the winter months.
+We hold Winter training from December to February.
+We do more land-based training during the winter months.

 What is some of the lingo I hear?